myshare2020/uac/README.md

 </pre>
 <br/>
 1) Create application

-<p>The operation account is the application receiving account, which must be an freedom account.
-When transferring ownership, other attributes can be modified at the same time.</p>
+The operation account is the application receiving account, which must be an freedom account.
+When transferring ownership, other attributes can be modified at the same time.
 <pre>
 bindapp receive_account create APPID ... -p eosio.app -p receive_account